danimart1991/docker-compose-files/portainer/README.md

 - Setup secrets (`<secret>`) in any.
 - Modify the compose with your own configuration.
 - Deploy with `docker-compose up -d`.

+## Tips

+- Portainer expose a TCP tunnel server over the port `8000`.
+It's optional and is only required if you plan to use the Edge compute features with Edge agents.